beatriznaufel/beatriznaufel/README.md

 - 🎓 Currently studing System Analysis and Development.
 - 🤔 Also actively taking some certifications and courses.
-- 👩🏻‍💻 Working as a Front-end Developer at @ Maeztra
+- 👩🏻‍💻 Working as a Front-end Developer at @ Maeztra.

 ---